Jean Segura Player Props: Marlins vs. Mets

 Mets Pitching Rankings (2022)

-- Megill makes his first start of the season for the Mets.
+- Senga will start for the Mets, his first of the season.

-- In his last appearance on Wednesday, Oct.
-5, the 27-year-old right-hander, came out of the bullpen and went two scoreless innings against the Washington Nationals.
+- The righty is making his MLB debut at 30 years old.

 © 2023 Data Skrive.
 All rights reserved.